NiklasTiede/CheatSheet-Linux/README.md

 # Shell Scripting

+For Shell scripting I can only recommend the excellent cheat sheet of [devhints.io](https://devhints.io/bash).

+In the following I will just explain the most important things, I also I more regurlarly.

 important shebang lines: what is a shebang line and why do they exist?

 `#!/bin/bash`
 `#!/bin/sh`
 `#!/usr/bin/env python`

 **[⬆ back to top](#contents)**